 |Production country:||USA 2019|

-On December 07, 1941, the U.S. was drawn into World War II when the Japanese attacked the Pearl Harbor naval base, killing over 2000 Americans.
+On December 07, 1941, the United States is drawn into World War II when the Japanese attack the Pearl Harbor naval base, killing over 2000 Americans.
 The resulting Pacific War enters a decisive round in a battle at the remote Midway Islands.
-From June 4 to June 7, 1942, the numerically weakened US Navy and Air Force faces an opponent who appears to be superior in every respect.
-But by clever tactics and an unbelievable determination the Imperial Japanese Navy is to be defeated.
-A merciless fight for freedom begins…
+From 04 to 07 June 1942, the numerically weakened US Navy and Air Force face a foe seemingly superior in every way.
+But through clever tactics and incredible determination, the Imperial Japanese Navy is to be defeated.
+A merciless fight for freedom begins.

-One could now credit Emmerich with telling the story not only from the point of view of the Americans.
-But those who now expect real differentiation and believe that the film is not a song of praise for American patriotism are mistaken.
-The whole thing is simply extremely one-dimensional in every respect.
-Surely, especially the great air battle in the last act has some very stirring moments.
-But that's just not enough to make a good movie out of this, which also has a certain sense.
-Such a one is not really recognizable here either.
+You could give Emmerich credit for not only telling the story from the Americans' point of view.
+But if you now expect real differentiation and believe that the film would not be a hymn to American patriotism, you are sorely mistaken.
+The whole thing is just extremely one-dimensional in every way.
+Sure, especially the big air battle in the last act has some very rousing moments.
+But that's just not enough to make this a good movie that also has a certain purpose.
+Indeed, there isn't really any discernible one here either.

-Emmerich is really well suited for big entertainment cinema and has already delivered a lot of fun blockbusters.
-But when he tries to show a little more profundity, he usually fails because of the scripts.
-This was the case with "Stonewall" and it is also the case with "Midway" again.
-It's a film that's okay with the craftsmanship, but that no one really needs.
+Emmerich is really good for great entertainment cinema and has delivered plenty of fun blockbusters.
+But when he tries to do something a little more profound, he usually fails, mostly because of the scripts.
+That was the case with Stonewall and it's the case again with Midway.
+A film, which is okay in terms of craftsmanship, but which nobody really needs.
 Only very conditionally worth seeing!

 An article by Frankfurt-Tipp